 Nevertheless, if you're serious about becoming a professional copywriter, there's a limit to what you can learn that way.
-Of you have never
+If you have never

 the missing experience might not matter.

-I still recommend you seek a job in an agency or ad department where you can do good work and learn from other people who do,
+I still recommend you seek a job in an agency, ad department, or web developer where you can do good work and learn from other people who do,

 even if it's only an internship or a part-time job.
 You will learn and accomplish MUCH more at